-The ban or limitation on deli meats is officially lifted the moment your little parasite is free and clear of the womb!
+The ban or limitation on deli meats is officially lifted the moment you give birth!
 Whatever stomach bugs might have gotten into your baby through you during pregnancy cannot pass through breastmilk.

 Turkey is not only a great source of protein but also contains tryptophan–the infamous amino acid responsible for that Thanksgiving Day power nap.
 You know, the one that happens right around half-time, or right before your second piece of the pie.

 Tryptophan is actually a necessary component of serotonin production.